zjg540066169/BMIselect/README.md

 model2 = Spike_laplace(Y_array, X_array, standardize = True, lambda_ = 6/11, a = 1, b = 1)
 # model2 = Spike_ridge(Y_array, X_array, standardize = True, p0 = 0.5, v0 = 4)
 ```
 Here `Y_array` is a 2-d data array for response variable, its dimension is `(n_imputations, n_samples)`. `X_array` is a 3-d data array for explanatory variables, its dimension is `(n_imputations, n_samples, n_features)`.
-If the parameter `standardize` is True, X_array is standardized and then used to run MCMC chains.
+If the parameter `standardize` is True, X_array will be standardized and then used to run MCMC chains.
 If it is False, the original X_array is used to calculate MCMC chains.
 Other parameters are hyper-parameters for each model.

 ### Posterior Sampling